 Nonetheless, I'm seeing a few people who are, let's say, a bit less excited than I am.

 It's important to keep in mind that the changes here weren't meant to provide complete feature parity across all editions; they were for the specific purpose of creating a more consistent programming surface area.
-Now customers can use features like In-Memory OLTP, ColumnStore, and compression without worrying about the targeted edition(s) – only about how well they will scale.
+Now customers can use features like In-Memory OLTP, Columnstore, and compression without worrying about the targeted edition(s) – only about how well they will scale.
 Several security features that didn't really seem to have anything to do with edition are opened up as well.
 The one I understood the least was Always Encrypted; I couldn't fathom why only Enterprise customers needed to protect things like credit card data.
-Transparent Data Encryption is still Enterprise-only, because this isn't really a programmability feature (either it's on or it's not).
+Transparent Data Encryption is still Enterprise-only, on versions earlier than SQL Server 2019, because this isn't really a programmability feature (either it's on or it's not).

 So what's really in it for Standard Edition customers?